kaustavdm/forge-messaging-reimagined/RUNBOOK.md

 - Set up and configure RCS messaging with Twilio
 - Create rich content templates using the Content Template Builder and the Content API
 - Send RCS messages using the Twilio REST API
-- Send RCS message from an Express.js backend
 - Dynamic fallback for RCS
+- Watch for incoming message from an Express.js backend

 ### The journey we'll build